Konamiman/Nextor/docs/Nextor 3.0 Getting Started Guide.md

 a.
 Create a small text file in the tools floppy disk.
 You can do that by executing `COPY CON C:TEST`, then writing something, then pressing CTRL+Z.

 b.
-Execute the following command: `C:LOCK C: ON`
+Execute the following command: `LOCK C: ON`

 c.
 Execute the following: `TYPE C:TEST`.
 You will see the contents of the text file you just created.